Thinking about using e-learning in your organisation for the first time is a daunting prospect.

-In fact, altough e-learnng can definitely save you money over the long term, quick and cheap to create it isn't.
-Even the embarassingly bad takes longer than most people might realise.
+In fact, although e-learning can definitely save you money over the long term, quick and cheap to create it isn't.
+Even the embarrassingly bad takes longer than most people might realise.

-It certainly won't wave a metaphorical magic wand and solve all your problems or answers all your guestions.
+It certainly won't wave a metaphorical magic wand and solve all your problems or answer all your questions.
 But it will, we think, point you in the right direction and help frame your thinking.

 This easy-to-read guide is divided into 4 short sections: